Wu-Haitao/InventoryManagementSystem/README.md

 The case is different when 'view all' mode is toggled.
 In this mode, deleting an asset will completely remove it from database.

+### Log

+Operations will be recorded into the log file located at ~/AppData/Log folder.
+Do check the log file when encounter any issue.

 ## Appendix

 ### ER Diagram